Ryan Coisson: Building Wealth and Managing Risk

 01:03:00.90 – Ryan Coisson

-But yeah, for sure you know I mean I came out of a serious relationship a while back and you know I sort of gave myself permission to kind of heal from that and I think kind of you know work on myself and look for um.
-You know the right relationship rather than just kind of trying to jump into another relationship and so you know I think no I think I think you know, especially with the matters of the heart I think ah you know our emotions can sometimes get the best of us right?
+But yeah, for sure I mean I came out of a serious relationship a while back and I sort of gave myself permission to kind of heal from that.
+And I think, kind of work on myself and look for the right relationship rather than just kind of trying to jump into another relationship.
+And so I think, especially with the matters of the heart, I think our emotions can sometimes get the best of us right?
 So I’ve had this tendency in the past.

 01:03:21.63 – Brian David Crane